ThomasTorres2024/Obsidian-Notes/Machine Learning/Machine Learning/Algorithms/Dimensionality Reduction/Dimension Reduction.md

 If we look at all possible decision trees within a set, we have a good way to see what the most important variable is.
 Originally this idea was for [[Decision Tree]]s because we have some random chance there and can make equivalent trees quite easily.

 We have similar problems for [[Neural Nets]], so the space of [[Rashomon Sets]] is a set which is considerably longer.
 For [[Decision Tree]]s in a 10,000 entry Data table, we can compute them in a week.
 But for [[Rashomon Sets]] on [[Neural Nets]], we have to literally sample from the data.

+---
+# Model Selection
+Model selection gives a set of $1-n$ many models in the set $F$.
+These models have different parameters.
+People often just pick the highest accuracy one, there are risks of [[Overfitting]] or [[Underfitting]], or performing well.
+We thus have [[Hyperparameter Tuning]], which takes parameters for our models and them optimizing them.

+For [[Decision Tree]]s this would include the total number of branches.
+We have grid search and random search as well as some Bayesian thing?

+A model $F$ has perfectly learned the testing data provided.
+Again this doesn't really apply to [[Neural Nets]].

+[[Underfitting]] is if a model is too simple to catch all of the necessary structure of the data.
+For isntance if we want to fit a quadratic curve with a linear model.
+It may mean taht we have too little training or the wrong type of data.
+For instance how many [[Epoch]]s have we done.
+An [[Epoch]] is roughly how many times we've iterated over the [[training set]].

+The [[training set]] is the data we are using to train a model.
+Real tests need us to really set aside our information, and then use it at the end to report final numbers.
+A common machine learning problem is overfitting to already public models.
+This is very hard to do when we need to get a test number as high as everyone else's.
+If we are a business and the only people with the data, never give our data to anyone esle.